 Many traders employ a 30-minute rule, meaning that for the first half hour of the day many traders do not buy any stock that gaps up in price.
 If the price holds after the first half hour then often many traders will step in a buy the stock.
 I find this rule works good after the market has moved up for few strong weeks and is not very effective at the start of a new strong move.

 If its earnings season then it's an absolute must that you know the date your company reports its earnings.
-Many traders prefer to be out of a stock 100% before a company reports earnings in case the company misses earnings or guides lower in which case the stock could plunge.
-Others reduce positions substantially before earnings are released to lower risk as a massive gap lower could be very destructive to your portfolio.
+Many traders prefer to be out of a stock 100% the day before a company reports earnings in case the company misses earnings or guides lower in which case the stock could plunge.
+Others reduce positions substantially the day before earnings are released to lower risk as a massive gap lower could be very destructive to your portfolio.
 The choice is up to you.
 If you have a nice 50% gain or more, you might consider reducing 50% or so of your position and holding the rest over earnings and you could hedge that position with some puts.
 You can see an earnings calendar on this web site by clicking on the Useful Stock Resources link here.
 Please verify this information by calling the company or visiting the company's website which you should be able to find in any search engine.